SaeedMalik7/megr2157-portfolio/docs/assignments/A02/index.md

 ### Overall Truss Geometry

 The first five pictures are my notes on sketching my truss, labeling the Free body Diagrams in the joints, symbolically then numerically solving for all internal forces and lastly is a table to wrap up all the data gathered so far.
 For this project one of the objectives were to design a lightweight planar truss, so after some thought I decided upon my idea.
 It is a basic truss connecting all the joints but it has a slanted beam connecting joint B to joint D, the reason I chose this is because one beam connecting B to D would be lighter and less complicated to manufacture instead of using two beams at C and D to connect to the one point in the middle of beam BA.
 Those 2 extra beams would add more weight and cost more to manufacture, one beam instead is lighter to use and being lightweight is one of our main objectives.
+My selected p value was 25 kN.

 <img src="./IMG_3157.jpeg" alt="Truss Layout" width="800">